andkantor/Suit/README.md

 Browser Support
 ---------------

-IE 9, Firefox 4, Chrome 4, Safari 3.1, Opera 10.1
+IE 9, Firefox 4, Chrome 4, Safari 3.1, Opera 10.1,
 iOS Safari 3.2, Opera Mini 8, Android 2.1

 Manual
 ------

 Here is our first div.
-We have set the suit attribute on it, with the function's global name we want to extend with.
+We have set the suit attribute on it with the function's global name we want to extend with.

 ```html